s3n0/e2plugins/ChocholousekPicons/README.md

 ### **About:**

-   >- Plugin was developed for updating Chocholousek's picons in Enigma2 set-top box
+   >- Plugin was developed for downloading + updating Chocholousek's picons in Enigma2 set-top box
    >- The original intent for developing this plugin was to save free space on the device's internal disk.
 The plugin downloads a series of file archives (7-zip) with picons, for user-selected satellite positions.
 From the archives, the plugin unpacks only the necessary picons to the internal disk (depending on the service reference codes found in the "userboquet" files).

    >- Unfortunately, not all picon styles exist for all resolutions or vice versa - not all resolutions exist for every picon style (background).
 All picon styles are available only in picon resolution 220x132 (which can be considered the most used).